How to Insulate a Shed

 Garden sheds are used for storing tools, equipment, and garden supplies, so they're not well-suited for habitation.
 Sheds are not nearly as temperate as inside the home.
 Outside temperature fluctuations are mirrored inside the shed.
 It's difficult to use a shed as an office, yoga studio, or workshop when it's freezing or boiling.
+Even its ability to be a safe storage space is diminished.
 The solution is to insulate the shed.

 Keeping the shed warm in the winter and cool in the summer maintains a comfortable temperature, increases energy efficiency, improves user comfort, and limits outside noise.
 In fact, one type of insulation, mineral wool, is remarkably good at limiting outside noise.
 Insulating a shed is a do-it-yourself project that's fast to complete due to the size of the structure and its open walls.
 Most sheds can be insulated in a day.